compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 1
 ```

 - Add a namespace system.
 Namespaces allow you to keep different collections of definitions separate, ensuring that they don't interfere with each other if they happen to define the same name.
-You could implement this by defining a new top-level declaration `namespace`, which takes a symbol `n` to use as a name for the namespace, and then an arbitrary number of other top-level declarations.
-Crucially, this can include other namespaces!
+You could implement namespaces by defining a new top-level declaration `namespace`, which takes a symbol `n` to use as a name for the namespace, and then an arbitrary number of other top-level declarations.
+Crucially, a namespace can contain other namespaces!
 When `namespace` is evaluated, it creates a new environment with all of the declarations in it, and stores this environment in our orginal environment, under the name `n`.
-You'll have to update your representation of environments to support this.
+You'll have to update your representation of environments (or values) to support namespaces.

   You should also add a way to access a name from a namespace.
 A decent way of doing so would be to define a function called `using`, which takes a symbol `n` representing the name of a namespace, and another symbol `d`, which refers to the name of a declaration within the namespace.
 The return value of this function is whatever value is assigned to `d` within the namespace.
 If `d` is not in the namespace, throw an error.

   For convenience's sake, you will also want to add `open`, which takes a symbol `n` and an expression `e`.
 To evaluate `(open n e)`, you should (temporarily) add all of the declarations in `n` to the current environment, and then evaluate `e` in this updated environment.

   For example, the following code:

 ```scheme
 (namespace foo
   (define secret (+ 8 (* 17 2))))